open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 logic is likely to depend heavily on the specific protocol and backend the spans are being sent to.

+Individual language clients can decide how to associate [Resource](../resource/sdk.md) with `Metrics`.
+Refer to the [tracing SDK specfication](../trace/sdk.md#additional-span-interfaces) for more information.

 **Parameters:**

 `batch` - a batch of `Metrics`.
 The exact data type of the batch is language